Nope (film): Development

 On October 1, 2019, Universal Pictures announced a five-year exclusive production partnership with Peele's Monkeypaw Productions.
 Nope, then an untitled project, was announced on November 9, 2020, with Peele set to write, direct and produce.
 He said, "I wrote it in a time when we were a little bit worried about the future of cinema.
 So the first thing I knew is I wanted to create a spectacle.
 I wanted to create something that the audience would have to come see."
 Speaking to GQ, Peele stated, "So much of what this world was experiencing was this overload of spectacle, and kind of a low point of our addiction to spectacle."
 He added that he "wrote [the film] trapped inside, and so I knew I wanted to make something that was about the sky.
 I knew the world would want to be outside and at the same time, I knew we had this newfound fear from this trauma, from this time of what it meant to go outside.
 Can we go outside?
 So I slipped some of that stuff in."

 Peele publicly cited King Kong and Jurassic Park, movies about humanity's addiction to spectacle, along with Close Encounters of the Third Kind, Signs, and The Wizard of Oz as influences in his writing.
 He later identified the Angels of Neon Genesis Evangelion as the principal inspiration for the film's premise and monster in the film's production notes, impressed by the "hyper minimalism" and "biomechanical design flair" of Sahaquiel, the 10th Angel.
 He explained his decision to include a major focus on clouds in the film: "The beauty of the sky is enthralling—the first movies, in a way.
 Every now and then you'll see a cloud that sits alone and is too low, and it gives me this vertigo and this sense of Presence with a capital P. I can't describe it, but I knew if I could bottle that and put it into a horror movie, it might change the way people look at the sky."

 Peele originally wrote the character of Angel Torres as a "happy-go-lucky" geek-like character until Brandon Perea was cast as the character, who wanted to expand upon the character and portray him as more grounded.

 In February 2021, it was reported that Keke Palmer and Daniel Kaluuya had joined the cast, while Jesse Plemons turned down a role in favor of starring in Killers of the Flower Moon.
 Peele wrote the script with Kaluuya in mind for the role of OJ Haywood.
+Kaluuya was paid $4 million for his involvement.
 In March, Steven Yeun was added to the cast.